 - Navigate to protocol pages to find related metric activity

 Click a circle or line to access a drop-down menu as shown in the following figure.

-Select the device name from the menu to navigate to the Overview protocol page for that device.
-The protocol page contains a summary of important protocol metrics that were observed and associated with the device.
+Select the device name from the menu to view the Device Overview page.
+From the left pane, click a protocol name to view the protocol page, which contains a summary of important protocol metrics that were observed and associated with the device.
 From a protocol page, you can find related metrics such as errors, requests, responses, and server processing time.
 You can also drill down on a metric from a protocol page to view metric details, such as server IP address, client IP address, status codes, methods, and URIs.

-- Search for transaction records associated with a connection (Explore appliance only)
+- Search for transaction records associated with a connection (Requires a configured recordstore)